Holden Acacia Ridge Plant

 The Holden Acacia Ridge Plant was a vehicle manufacturing facility owned by Holden in Acacia Ridge, Brisbane, Australia that operated from 1966 until 1984.

 History

-In 1966 Holden opened the Holden Acacia Ridge plant, located in Acacia Ridge, Queensland.
+In 1966 Holden opened the Holden Acacia Ridge plant, located in Acacia Ridge, Queensland replacing a facility in Strathpine.
 The plant closed in 1984.

 It was the only facility to produce the first-generation Holden Gemini.